karthik1718php/ticket-support-system/README.md

  Laravel Project Setup:
     First of all, we need to get a fresh Laravel 11 version application using below command, So open your terminal OR command prompt and run below command:

-Let's run bellow command to install laravel ui package by bellow command:
+## Run below command to install laravel ui package by below command:

- ## composer require laravel/ui
+ composer require laravel/ui

-Next, you have to install the laravel UI package command for creating auth scaffolding using bootstrap 5. so let's run the bellow command:
+## Next, you have to install the laravel UI package command for creating auth scaffolding using bootstrap 5. so let's run the below command:

-## php artisan ui bootstrap --auth
+php artisan ui bootstrap --auth

-Now let's run bellow command for install npm:
+## Now let's run below command for install npm:

-## npm install && npm run dev
+npm install && npm run dev
 It will generate CSS and js min files.

-Database Design:
-Design the database with tables for users and tickets The tickets table should include fields for a title, description, user_id, status (e.g., open, closed)
+## Design the database with tables for users and tickets
+The tickets table should include fields for a title, description, user_id, status (e.g., open, closed)

-Next run migration command:
+## Next run migration command:

-## php artisan migrate
+php artisan migrate

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.
+## Create and view ticket form

+Ticket Submission: Authenticated users should be able to submit new tickets and view a list of their submitted tickets.

+## Implement Frontend/backend Validation for ticket submission form.

+Jquery validation

+## Role based access control

+Added role in existing users table

+Based on role, we are displaying the list of tickets.

+## Send notification to mail

+Implement Laravel’s notification mail to alert users when there’s an update on their tickets.

 ## Laravel Sponsors